 - We estimate that over 6,000 children run away from home or from care every year.

-Across the West Midlands, The Children’s Society is already undertaking some great work in our programmes and children’s centres.
+Across the Midlands, The Children’s Society is already undertaking some great work in our programmes and children’s centres.

 We have begun working with Solihull Council to launch our organisation’s first Children and Family Zone around our children’s centres, building a community-led model for 0-19 provision in a small local area.